10 Legit Ways to Get Paid to Write Reviews (Movies, Restaurants, and More)

 The best sites will pay a reasonable wage.
 For example, UserTesting can pay as much as $30 an hour, but you won’t be able to fill a full workweek with the available opportunities.
 You’re more likely to earn $5 – $10 an hour when writing reviews.

-When getting paid to write reviews, the most common scams are websites that force you to pay a fee before you can view opportunities to get paid.
+When getting paid to write reviews, be on the lookout for online scams.
+The most common scams are websites that force you to pay a fee before you can view opportunities to get paid.
 The companies organizing these opportunities should be earning a commission from the companies that provide the products or surveys, so if you find a company asking reviewers to pay a fee, walk away.
 That is a major red flag that something is not legit.

 You Can Get Paid to Write More Than Reviews